zhiyugege/FreqBias/README.md

 # Investigating and Explaining the Frequency Bias in Image Classiﬁcation [IJCAI-2022,Oral]

-## Bias Observations: On Learning Priority
+## Bias Observations On Learning Priority

 - Starting with standard traning by `easy_train.py`
 ```